Children of God by Adoption

 Many years ago, a few friends and I volunteered for a summer at a Catholic orphanage in the state of Michoacán, Mexico.
 The orphanage took in a number of unwanted children, including abandoned children, the children of prostitutes, and children rejected because of disabilities.
 We got to know these precious ones by living with them, sharing in their daily lives and struggles, and helping them move toward maturity.
 Very occasionally a family from the U.S. or Mexico would adopt a child.
 It was a joyous occasion for the adopted child, but for the others, maybe not so much.
 For the great majority of the children, the orphanage was their family.

 Parents who adopt a child are usually allowed to choose the child they adopt.
 They will communicate with the adoption agency enough to know which child they want to bring into their family.
-By the time they are ready to adopt the child, they have to be sure that this is the child that they want.
+By the time they are ready to adopt the child, they have to be sure that this is the child they want.

 Adoption a permanent relationship